E 1.0 Overview

-- Students who are the children of an employee of the charter school.
+- Students who are the children of a full-time employee of the charter school.

 - Students who are the children of a member of the governing board of the charter school.

-- Students who are siblings of a student enrolled in the charter school.
+- Students who are siblings of a student currently enrolled in the charter school.

 - Students who are the child of an active duty member of any branch of the United States Armed Forces.